 The Medicaid health care program for your state is managed by your state government.
 The rules to qualify for Medicaid depend on your state.
 Do you get financial help such as supplemental security income (SSI)?
 If you have low income, you may qualify for Medicaid.

-To find out if can get Medicaid in your state, check with your state Medicaid agency.
+To find out if you can get Medicaid in your state, check with your state Medicaid agency.
 You’ll find a link to the website for your state Medicaid agency on the “Plan Details” page for each of our health plans.
-To see the plans we offer in your area, please search plans in your state.
+To see the health plans we offer in your area, please search plans in your state.

 Medicare is a national health insurance program run by the federal government.
 It’s for people age 65 and older, and also some people under age 65 with certain disabilities.
-To be eligible for Medicare, you also have to be a U.S. citizen or a legal resident who has lived in the U.S. for at least 5 years
+To be eligible for Medicare, you also have to be a U.S. citizen or a legal resident who has lived in the U.S. for at least 5 years.

-Please note that the specific benefits dual health plans include can change depending on where you live.
-Search by your ZIP code to find the right plan to meet your health care needs.
+Dual-eligible or Medicaid plan benefits can change depending on where you live.
+Search using your ZIP code to find the best plan to meet your health care needs.